 Hairwood - characteristics and properties

 In cross-section through the trunk the annual rings are visible but not very clearly defined.
 The difference between sapwood and heartwood is hardly visible.
-The heartwood ranges in colour from pale pink or salmon to light reddish brown, and the sapwood is only very slightly lighter.
-If steamed, the pinkish colour becomes stronger, deeper.
-Wood from old plants develops brownish-purple colouring in the heartwood that increases its value.
+The color of the heartwood ranges from pale pink or salmon to light reddish brown, and the sapwood is only slightly lighter.
+If steamed, the pinkish color becomes stronger, deeper.
+Wood from older plants develops brownish-purple coloration in the heartwood that increases its value.

-The fibre is straight, with very fine uniform texture.
-The pores are diffuse, small, numerous, with no particular arrangement. very numerous and small, diffusely arranged, with no particular arrangement.
-Occasionally the pores in the heartwood have reddish-brown gums or mineral deposits.
-Medullary rays are narrow to medium and not visible to the naked eye.
-No characteristic odour.
+The fiber is straight, with very fine uniform texture.
+The pores are diffuse, small, numerous, without any particular arrangement. very numerous and small, diffusely arranged, without any particular arrangement.
+Occasionally, the pores in the duramen have reddish-brown colored mineral gums or deposits.
+The medullary rays are narrow to medium and not visible to the naked eye.
+No characteristic odor.

-Pear wood has an anhydrous density of 690 kg/m³ and a Janka hardness of 7380 N. It is considered a medium shrinkage wood and can warp on drying.
+Pearwood has an anhydrous density of 690 kg/m³ and a Janka hardness of 7380 N. It is considered a medium shrinkage wood and can warp on drying.
 After drying it is stable.
-It is not resistant to rotting and is quite difficult to impregnate.
-It is easy to process, both manually and mechanically.
-It turns and carves easily.
+It is not resistant to decay and is rather difficult to impregnate.
+It is easy to work, both manually and mechanically.
+Turns and carves easily.
 No problems with gluing, staining and finishing.
-Black stain is a fairly good substitute for ebony.
+Black colored is a fairly good substitute for ebony.

 photo source: wood-database.com